 Subject: Title IV Aid Disbursement Reporting, Excess Cash, and Reconciliation Requirements

 In this announcement, we remind schools of the general disbursement reporting, excess cash, and reconciliation requirements for all Title IV programs.
 Because these requirements apply to disbursement and financial data, both the Financial Aid Office and Business Office should review the information provided below.

 Disbursement Reporting Requirements

-The disbursement and disbursement adjustment reporting requirements for all Title IV aid are announced in an annual Notice published in the Federal Register.
-The most recent Notice, published on June 29, 2012, specifies that a school must submit disbursement records no later than 30 days after making the disbursement or becoming aware of the need to adjust a student's previously reported disbursement.
+The disbursement and disbursement adjustment reporting requirements for all Title IV aid are announced in an annual Federal Register Notice.
+The most recent Federal Register Notice, published on April 4, 2016, specifies that a school must submit disbursement records no later than 15 days after making the disbursement or becoming aware of the need to adjust a student's previously reported disbursement.

-Note: Please monitor the Information for Financial Aid Professionals (IFAP) Web site for the upcoming annual Federal Register Notice announcing disbursement reporting deadlines.
-Publication of the annual Notice is imminent.
+Note: Please monitor the Information for Financial Aid Professionals (IFAP) website for the annual Federal Register Notices announcing disbursement reporting and other important deadlines.

 Excess Cash Requirements

 The Department of Education (the Department) considers excess cash to be any amount of Title IV funds (other than Federal Perkins Loan Program funds) that a school does not disburse to students or parents by the end of the third business day after the date the school (1) received the funds from the Department, or (2) deposited or transferred to its federal account previously disbursed Title IV funds received from the Department.
 In some circumstances, cash may be held for up to 7 calendar days if a school meets the excess cash tolerance and can disburse the aid to students within that time frame.
 In no circumstance should cash balances remain beyond the 7-day period.

 See 34 CFR 668.162 for the federal regulations that govern requesting funds for the Title IV programs and 34 CFR 668.166 for the excess cash regulations.